CmdrNorthpaw/Patch-Notes/Minecraft-Java-Edition/Snapshot-20w06a.md

     biome - The id of the biome to find

-Particles
+Particles:

     New particle types: ash, crimson_spore, soul_fire_flame and warped_spore

-Rendering
+Rendering:

     Nailed Entity shadows to the ground.

-Fixed bugs in 20w06a
+Fixed bugs in 20w06a:

     MC-17431 - Shift-clicking stacked items with a data tag into the enchanting table GUI removes data tags from the moved item
     MC-45619 - Water, Signs, Vines, Torches etc. in the same block as item frame break item frame’s redstone signal